CraftYun83/Parkour-Game/README.md

 Even after countless of attempts to make this work on mobile devices.
 It just doesn't work.
 Currently only working on computers or devices with similar mouse controls as computers.

-The map is basically non-existent.
+The map is randomly generated, and new terrain is added every 2 seconds.

 Controls:
   - Click on a random location, and you can hold it (kind of like the controls for Angry Birds).
 Nothing will happen if you let go above the starting position of the cursor.